-Nacro - Tel: 0300 123 1999, or email: helpline@nacro.org.uk

-Unlock - Tel: 01634 247350, email advice@unlock.org.uk or complete the online form on the Unlock website.
+Nacro - Tel: 0300 123 1999, or email: helpline@nacro.org.uk Unlock - Tel: 01634 247350, email advice@unlock.org.uk or complete the online form on the Unlock website.

 Declaration of individual 1.
 Do you have any unspent conditional cautions or convictions under the Rehabilitation of Offenders Act 1974?
 No 🗆 Yes - please provide further information □ 2.
 Do you have any adult cautions (simple or conditional) or spent convictions that are not protected as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (Amendment) (England and Wales) Order 2020?
-No 🗆 Yes - please provide further information □ 3.
+No □ Yes - please provide further information □ 3.
 Have you been formally charged with any other offence in any country which has not yet been disposed of?
-No 🗆 Yes - please provide further information □ 4.
+No □ Yes - please provide further information □ 4.
 Are you currently subject to any criminal investigations or pending prosecutions by the police in any country which may have a bearing on your suitability for this position?
 No 🗆 Yes - please provide further information □ 5.
 Have you ever been known to any Children's Services department or the police as being a risk or potential risk to children?
 No 🗆 Yes - please provide further information □ 6.
 Have you been the subject of any formal action, disciplinary investigation and/or sanction by any organisation due to concerns about your behaviour towards children?
-No Yes - please provide further information □ 7.
+No □ Yes - please provide further information □ 7.
 Have you ever been dismissed for misconduct from any employment, volunteering, or other position previously held by you, in circumstances which may have bearing on No 🗆 Yes - please provide further information □ your suitability for this position?
 8. Are you currently subject to any fitness to practise investigations or proceedings by a regulatory, governing, or licensing body in any country, which may have bearing on your suitability for this position?
-No Yes - please provide further information Ple ease tick t he boxes below and then sign this form.
+No Yes - please provide further information □ Please tick the boxes below and then sign this form.
 I agree that the information provided here may be processed in connection with recruitment purposes and I understand that an offer of employment may be withdrawn or dismissal may result if information is not disclosed by me and subsequently comes to the organisation's attention.
-In accordance with the organisation's procedures, if required I agree to provide a valid DBS certificate and consent to the organisation clarifying any information provided on the disclosure with the agencies providing it. ☐ I agree to inform the organisation within 24 hours if I am subsequently investigate by any agency or organisation in relation to concerns about my behaviour toward children or young people. ☐ I understand that the information contained on this form, the results of the DBS check and information supplied by third parties may be supplied by the organisation to other persons or organisations in circumstances where this is considered necessary to safeguard other children.
+In accordance with the organisation's procedures, if required I agree to provide a valid DBS certificate and consent to the organisation clarifying any information provided on the disclosure with the agencies providing it. ☐ I agree to inform the organisation within 24 hours if I am subsequently investigated by any agency or organisation in relation to concerns about my behaviour towards children or young people. check and information organisation to other tion su er per ormation contained on this form, the results of the DBS upplied by third parties may be supplied by the sons or organisations in circumstances where this is safeguard other children.
 Signature Print name Today's date

-Interview Scoring Matrix [Post Title]
+Interview Scoring Matrix

+[Post Title]

-Applicant Name Date Interviewer Names FINAL SCORE 1
+Applicant Name Date Interviewer Names FINAL SCORE /